ducakar/TextureReplacer/README.md

 Licence
 -------

+Copyright © 2013-2017 Davorin Učakar
+Copyright © 2016 Pavel Alekseevich
-Copyright © 2013-2016 Davorin Učakar, Pavel Alekseevich, Ryan Bray
+Copyright © 2013 Ryan Bray

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"),